 Rub rims of glasses with a lime wedge.
 Swirl rims through a small pile of kosher or sea salt to salt them.
 Add ice cubes to the glasses.
 In a cocktail shaker muddle the blueberries and lime juice until the blueberries are pulverized.
 Add the tequila, simple syrup, bitters and a handful of ice to the shaker.
 Add a left over rind or two from the limes.
 Shake vigorously for 15 seconds, and then strain into the salted glasses.
 Image: Todd Porter & Diane Cu-Porter

 We know its a busy season and by 6:00 pm you’re done for the day.
-But once you see how excited your customers are to experience the sounds, sights, and scents of the garden center at night, you’ll be wanting to do this once a week!
+You'll be wanting to do this once a week!
+Especially when you see how excited your customers are to experience the sounds, sights, and scents of the garden center.